The official Mutants & Masterminds boards

 I like that Device Toughness house rule as well.
 I've always thought that lower level devices are too easy to break.
 This gives more options.

-Users browsing this forum: Gyren82 and 5 guests
+Users browsing this forum: Kreuzritter and 11 guests